|Index Page||SITE MAP||Next Page :Vista and Windows 7|

 If you decide that you need to buy a PC or replace an old one (rather than a tablet (see help39.htm) or smartphone) there are a number of things to look out for and much depends on what you intend to use it for.
 This page may help you decide

-Although Apple, at around 7%, has made inroads into the Microsoft/Windows area, the vast majority of personal and business computers in the world are still based on Windows of one version or another.
-Because of Microsoft’s insistence that Windows 10 is the mainstay of their future it may even get difficult to buy equipment with the previous version (Windows 7) installed, though they can still be found, especially amongst the refurbished purchases.
+Although Apple, at over 7%, has made inroads into the Microsoft/Windows area, the vast majority of personal and business computers in the world are still based on Windows of one version or another.
+Because of Microsoft’s insistence that Windows 10 is the mainstay of their future it may even get difficult to buy equipment with the popular and stable previous versions - Windows 7 & 8 - installed, though they can still be found, especially amongst the refurbished purchases.

-The peak of PC sales was around 2011 at 350 million.
-This has fallen back but sales in 2015 still amounted to over 200 million, with desktop sales at 63 million being substantially lower than 152 million laptops and both are overshadowed by 256 million tablets of one kind or another.
+The peak of PC sales was around 2011 at 350 million purchased per annum.
+This has fallen back but sales still amount to over 200 million, with desktop sales being substantially lower than the number of laptops and both are overshadowed by 256 million tablets of one kind or another.

 One major division is between laptop and desktop hardware.
 Obviously, if portability is a major concern, you will have to get a laptop (or tablet) of some kind.